 The period of transition depends on the individual needs of the pupil.
 If it is felt appropriate secondary school colleagues will attend Annual Reviews to meet the current class teacher, parents and most importantly the pupil.
 We have found this strategy particularly useful in easing any worries or concerns parents and pupils may have.
 We are particularly keen to involve parents/carers as much as possible in their child’s transition to secondary school.
 School staff will take opportunities to work alongside parents/carers to visit secondary schools in advance of secondary placement applications being submitted to the Local Authority.
 This ensures parents/carers can make the most informed placement decision for their child.
 When a secondary school has been allocated to the child, parents are fully involved and consulted at all stages of the transition process.

 Transition from each Year Group is supported so that the children have met with their new teachers and are familiar with the new classroom environment and organisation.
 ‘Moving Up’ days are organised in the Summer term.
+Class teachers share relevant information about the children moving from and to their class.
+The SENDCO provides relevant history to children with SEND, so that class teachers are aware of any teaching strategies or agencies that are involved with a child.

 We are always seeking to improve on the quality of education we provide for children with SEND and are keen to hear from parents about their child’s experience.
 We would also like your views about the content of our SEND Information Report.